zegoim/zego-express-example-quick-start-ios-oc/README.md

 # zego-express-example-quick-start-ios-oc

-zego express example quick start for ios developer.
+Zego Express Example Quick Start for iOS developer.

 > This quick start project only demonstrates how to implement the simplest publishing/playing stream function.